makersacademy/airport_challenge/README.md

 The program has the following three separate classes in order to fulfill the requirements:

 #### Airport class
-Airport class is used to create airport instances.
+Airport class is used to create airport instances (use `Airport.new`).
 During creation of an airport instance, the following ivars are initialized:
 * `@capacity`: stores the maximum capacity value of the airport.
 If Airport is initialized without defining the maximum capacity, the `DEFAULT_CAPACITY` is assigned to this ivar.
 * `@planes`: stores the landed planes in an Array
 * `@weather`: an instance of Weather is created and the object is stored in this ivar.